jesperkha/neon/docs/lang.md

 Compile and run by using the command `neon run <filename>`, when done it should print out `hello world` to the terminal.
 You just successfully created your first Neon program!

 In Neon, functions are declared with the `func` keyword followed by their name.
 The `main` function will be the entry point of your program, similar to most compiled languages.
 Unlike C, you dont need to return the exit code.
 On success the program will exit with code `0`, on failure `1`.
-To specify a custum exit code use the built-in `exit()` function.
+To specify a custom exit code use the built-in `exit()` function.

 The output binary is deleted after running.
 To keep it, run `neon build <filename>` instead.
 To just build the C files without compiling, run `neon gen <filename>` (this will create a new directory called `__neon__` and dump the files there).